Schlegen/CES-explorer/README.md

 \end{align}
 ```

 This app is codes in Python (Flask), HTML, CSS and javascript.
-I used the Javascript framework Reveal.jsm that allozs to design presentations zith zeb languages.
+I used the Javascript framework Reveal.jsm that allows to design presentations with web languages.

 ## Content preview